devops-dojo/the-app/vagrant/README.md

 cd the-app/vagrant/scripts
 ```
+* Tweak web proxy if needed in `../provision/vars/default.yml`

 * Start provisioning: pick one of the line, depending on the server you need to provision:

 ```